theyosh/TerrariumPI/docs/_tabs/setup.md

 : Upload a small image.
 That is used in the left menu.

 Graph smoothing
-: If the graph is spikey, you can enter a value which is the amount of measurements that are averaged.
+: If the graph is spiky, you can enter a value which is the amount of measurements that are averaged.

 Auto dark mode
 : Tun dark mode on based on weather sun rise and set